 Welcome to River Valley Yoga!
 Our mission is to make yoga accessible for EVERYBODY.
-Dedicated to the method of Iyengar Yoga, we use yoga as a tool to alleviate pain, injuries, and emotional stress, teaching students to cultivate a joyous, heart-felt, lifelong practice.
+We are a small intimate studio dedicated to the method of Iyengar Yoga.
+We use yoga as a tool to alleviate pain, injuries, and emotional stress, teaching students to cultivate a joyous, heart-felt, lifelong practice.
 Using physical alignment as a starting point, the Iyengar method encourages the spread of intelligence throughout the body and the development of self-awareness through precision in movement and attention to posture and breath.

 How does Iyengar Yoga differ from other systems of yoga?